striebwj/laravel-magic-link/README.md

 ### Advanced Usage

-You can edit where users get redirected to by adding the following to your `.env` file
+You can edit the routes users visit by adding the following to your `.env` file

+`MAGIC_ROUTE` is where your users will go to request a magic login link

+`LOGIN_ROUTE` is the url that will handle the auto login

+`REDIRECT_ROUTE` is where signed in users will be redirected to

 ```
+MAGIC_ROUTE="/secret_login"
+LOGIN_ROUTE="/autologin"
 REDIRECT_ROUTE="/dashboard"
 ```